-Although neither knows it in the original Dragon Ball the nameless namek and Goku are very much a like.
-Both are aliens from worlds that were in distress, one being outright destroy, they both were raised in isolation away from the civilize world, lost their memories of their old home, and had come to see the blue planet as their home.
-Their arrival on Earth also greatly impacted the planet changing it forever.
-The different between them is that the unnamed namek because tainted by the violent nature of humankind and to purified himself to become guardian he split into two beings; Kami and Piccolo.
-Goku actually got tamed by humanity by his grandfather after he lost his memory and inheritance most of the good qualities of humans making him kindhearted compare to the rest of his species.
+Although neither knows it in the original Dragon Ball manga, the nameless Namek and Goku are very much alike.
+Both are aliens from worlds that were in distress, Goku's being outright destroyed.
+They both were raised in isolation away from the civilized world, lost their memories of their old homes, and had come to see the blue planet as their home.
+Their arrival on Earth also greatly impacted the planet, changing it forever.
+The difference between them is that the unnamed Namek, tainted by the violent nature of mankind, purified himself to become guardian of the Earth by splitting into two beings; Kami and Piccolo.
+In comparison, Goku lost his memories and was raised as a human by a kind old man, making him the most innocent and kindest of his species.

 Big Bad Alex Rosewater never gets sick of pointing out that hero Roger Smith is just as arrogant, power-hungry, and obsessive as he is, for manipulating a giant robot to fulfill his personal moral agenda.